mxagar/spark_big_data_guide/02_Spark/README.md

 #### 3.1.7 Sparkifying: Convert a Pandas Dataframe into a Spark SQL Dataframe

-In previous sections, a CSV was directly loaded to Spark andd the resulting Spark SQL Dataframe registered as a temporary view to the catalog of the session.
+In previous sections, a CSV was directly loaded to Spark and the resulting Spark SQL Dataframe registered as a temporary view to the catalog of the session.

 Now, instead of reading CSV tables from Spark, we upload Pandas dataframes.